Every day, communities are at risk of transmissible diseases and growing epidemics like COVID-19.

 READ MORE: The Remarkable History of GIS

-One of the best examples for disease tracking is from the Coronavirus COVID-19 Dashboard by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
+One of the best examples of disease tracking is from the Coronavirus COVID-19 Dashboard by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.

 The COVID-19 virus began in Wuhan, China.
 Over time, it has quickly spread to other parts of the world.
 For example, the virus spread rapidly to Italy, South Korea, and the United States.